Foundations of the Performing Arts: Performing Stories

 In fall, we will begin with the roots of some of the world’s essential stories from multiple cradles of civilization: Greece, the Middle East, China, West Africa, and elsewhere.
 In winter, we will focus more specifically on writing stories based on what we have come to know.
 Working collaboratively with our colleagues, we will engage in small, in-house performances of adaptations of these stories.

-All of our work will be supplemented with the work of visiting artists, live performances, and a culminating visit to the Oregon Shakespeare Festival in Ashland, Oregon.
 Because we work in multiple media (including sound, film, and the body, as well as the pen and computer), all students are expected to work with aspects of performance regularly in the program.
 We will watch, we will move, we will write, and we will make music; we will also examine what we have seen and done through seminars and in-class discussions.
 How would you render a work of Shakespeare in song?
 How would you turn a film into a poem, a dance into a play, a prophecy into a book?

 Fields of Studyanthropology music theater

 anthropology, dance, music, and theater

 Location and Schedule